-I B.Tech - I Semester (Code: 18EEMA001)
+I B.Tech - I Semester (Code: 18EE101)

-Lectures 3 Tutorial 1 Practical 0 Credits 3 Continuou is Internal A ssessment 50 Semester End l Examinatio on (3hours) 50
+Lectures 3 Tutorial 1 Practical 0 Credits 3 Continuo us Internal A ssessment 50 Semester End Examination on (3hours) 50

-- Solve a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors. - ➤ Identify the type of a given differential equation and select and apply the appropriate analytical technique for finding the solution of first order and higher order ordinary differential equations. - Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering. - Solve a linear differential equation with constant coe4fficinets with the given initial conditions using Laplace transforms.
+- ➤ Solve a system of linear homogeneous and non-homogeneous equations, finding the inverse of a given square matrix and also its Eigen values and Eigen vectors. - ➤ Identify the type of a given differential equation and select and apply the appropriate analytical technique for finding the solution of first order and higher order ordinary differential equations. - > Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering. - ➤ Create and analyze mathematical models using first and second order differential equations to solve application problems that arises in engineering.